Introduction to Semiconductor Diodes

 Contrastingly, a reverse-biased semiconductor diode shows a different trend.
 As the voltage increases, there’s only a tiny amount of current flow, referred to as the reverse saturation current.
 This value remains relatively steady until the breakdown voltage is reached.
 At this critical voltage, any further increase can result in a dramatic rise in current, potentially damaging the diode if it exceeds its rated current.

-In essence, the forward-biased V-I characteristics facilitate conduction after a particular voltage level is surpassed, while the reverse-biased characteristics indicate very limited conduction until the breakdown point.
-Understanding these characteristics allows for better application of semiconductor diodes in electronic circuits, ensuring they operate within safe limits and perform their intended functions effectively.
+But understanding these characteristics allows for better application of semiconductor diodes in electronic circuits, ensuring they operate within safe limits and perform their intended functions effectively.

 Different Types of Semiconductor Diodes and Their Functions